gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 The final app binary is tiny but the images are adding up to about 3MB.
 That's fine, but I wondered how I might be able to optimise them.
 I used imagemagick's montage command to stitch the images together into a grid.
 In Playdate land we call this an image table, but you might refer to it as a sprite sheet.
 This reduced the size of 500 separate card images from 3MB to a single image 2MB.
 A nice saving!

 The 500 screen image table occupies 10.5MB RAM, so about two thirds of the available RAM on Playdate.
-One downside of bundling 500 screens as single file are a short delay on loading for users, a short delay on building for me as a developer, and the need to regenerate the single image if any of them are changed.
+One downside of bundling 500 screens as single file are a short delay on loading for users, a short delay on building for me as a developer, and the need to regenerate the single image if any of the images it contains are changed.

 > At this point, I could have stopped.
 I should have stopped.
 But, of course, I didn't.
 >